pubnub/pubnub-mcp-server/resources/sdk_docs/dart_message-actions.md

 # Message Actions API for Dart SDK

-Use Message Actions to add/remove metadata (receipts, reactions) on published messages.
-Subscribe to channels to receive action events, and fetch historical actions from Message Persistence.
+Add or remove metadata on published messages (for receipts, reactions, custom data).
+Subscribe to channels to receive action events.
+Past actions can be fetched from Message Persistence.

+- Message Actions: low-level API for adding metadata to messages.
-- Reactions: Using Message Actions specifically for emoji/social reactions.
+- Message Reactions: using Message Actions specifically for emoji/social reactions.
+Same underlying API.
-- Message Actions vs. Reactions: Same underlying API; “Message Reactions” is a use-case term for emoji reactions.

 ## Add message action

-Requires Message Persistence: Enable in the Admin Portal (https://admin.pubnub.com/) per https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-.
+Requires Message Persistence.
+Enable it in the Admin Portal: https://admin.pubnub.com/ (see support article).

-Adds a message action to a parent message identified by subscribeKey, channel, and timetoken.
+- Adds an action to a parent message identified by subscribeKey, channel, and timetoken.
-- Server does not validate if the parent message exists.
 - Only one action with a given type and value can exist per parent message.
+- Server doesn’t validate if the parent message exists; it only checks for duplicate action.

 ### Method(s)

-Use this Dart method:
 ```
 `1pubnub.addMessageAction(
 2  {String type,